zbw/qualle/README.md

 This will install a command line tool called `qualle` .
 You can call `qualle -h` to see the help message which will display the available modes and options.

-Note that it is in general recommended to use a [virtual environment](https://docs.python.org/3/tutorial/venv.html) to avoid conflicting behaviour with the system package manager.
+Note that it is generally recommended to use a [virtual environment](https://docs.python.org/3/tutorial/venv.html) to avoid conflicting behaviour with the system package manager.

 ### From source
-You have also the option to checkout the repository and install the packages from source.
+You also have the option to checkout the repository and install the packages from source.
 You need [poetry](https://python-poetry.org) to perform the task:

 ```shell